Why is reading speed important at university?

 When it comes to reading skills, there are a number of reading strategies that academic students must become quickly familiar with.
 None, however, is generally more important to non-native speakers of English than the quick and certain methods that might be used to improve reading speed.
 While in truth there is no tried and tested scientific formula for improving a person’s speed and maintaining comprehension, there are a number of strategies that students can follow if they wish to improve the rate at which they can understand written information.

-This short three-lesson course focuses specifically on how to improve reading speed and reading accuracy.
-This first lesson explores the different types of reading that learners of academic English will likely be faced with, listing the reasons for needing to increase speed and outlining twelve techniques for doing so.
-Lesson 2 then explores these twelve tips in much more detail, providing examples wherever possible to help guide the reader.
-Finally, while Lesson 3 recommends some external websites for accurately testing reading speed, Academic Marker also provides a short reading text so that students can confidently test speed and comprehension.
+This short three-chapter reader focuses specifically on how to improve reading speed and reading accuracy.
+This first chapter explores the different types of reading that learners of academic English will likely be faced with, listing the reasons for needing to increase speed and outlining twelve techniques for doing so.
+Chapter 2 then explores these twelve tips in much more detail, providing examples wherever possible to help guide the reader.
+Finally, while Chapter 3 recommends some external websites for accurately testing reading speed, Academic Marker also provides a short reading text so that students can confidently test speed and comprehension.

 What will you read at university?